Dorette E. Snover

 Life in the kitchen has made me a forager of delectable tales.

-I call Chapel Hill, NC home and am delighted to have founded the C’est si Bon!
+I call Chapel Hill, North Carolina home and am delighted to have founded the C’est si Bon!
 Cooking School.
-Equally thrilled and grateful and proud to call it a second generation business, C’est si Bon! continues to offer boutique culinary experiences locally and around the world.
+Now a second-generation business, the school continues to offer boutique culinary experiences locally and around the world.

 My youngest son, Jaryd, brings stories to life in a different realm.
-A gifted rigger and animator, he was part of the team behind How to Train Your Dragon, and now helps manage and shape the future of immersive storytelling.
-His wife, Ana, is equally extraordinary—a program officer at the James Irvine Foundation, where she supports meaningful and lasting change across California communities.
+A gifted rigger and animator, he contributed to How to Train Your Dragon and now helps shape the future of immersive storytelling.
+His wife, Ana, serves as a program officer at the James Irvine Foundation, supporting meaningful and lasting change across California communities.

 "Let there be work, bread, water, and salt for all."